notator/ResidentSynthHostTestSite/README.md

 The following types of tuning can be created by the synth using the (configurable) definitions provided in tuningDefs.js:
 - constant factor : e.g. Equal temperament can be created using the 12th root of 2.
 - Partch : tunings (on different root pitches) like Harry Partch's
-- warped octaves : Tunings containing internally warped octaves
+- warped octaves : tunings containing internally warped octaves
 - free keyboard : warped tunings in which the only restriction is that pitches ascend from left to right of the keyboard

 To set a channel to a particular tuning in a channel, send the tuning group index in a SET_TUNING_GROUP message, and the tuning index (in the group) in a SET_TUNING message.
 This provides the tuning's address in tuningDefs.js.